 Malta’s tax system pivots on residency and domicile, offering flexibility and perks tailored to individual situations.
-Residents with both domicile and ordinary residency in Malta are taxed globally, ensuring fair contributions to the Maltese economy.
+Residents with both domicile and ordinary residency in Malta are taxed globally, ensuring fair contributions to the Maltese economy, supported by taxpayer service Malta, which provides guidance and solutions for residents managing their taxes effectively.

 On the flip side, residents not domiciled in Malta enjoy a tax advantage, paying only on local or remitted foreign income, a boon for expats managing income from abroad.
 Malta’s progressive tax rates, ranging from 0% to 35%, ensure a fair share for all income brackets.